-When setting up permissions, you will find the roles of, Administrators, Editors, Readers and Owners as well as a description of what those roles have access to.
+In this article you will learn about the Administrators, Editors, Readers and Owners as well as a description of what those permissions have access to.

 Owners are the individuals responsible for the document or file group.
 Their information will be listed at the bottom right in case you need to contact them.
 Owners have all the rights of an editor.
 Unlike before, Owners CANNOT manage permissions.
 If they choose to, Owners will also

 - Be reminded periodically to update or revise information

 - The Owner role is not able to be inherited

 Owners will always be assigned a secondary role, either that of an Administrator, or a Editor.
 This is to give all owners further control of their files.